About the Urban Forestry Division

 Tree Notices: Updated June 28, 2016

-View a listing of vulnerable ash trees scheduled for PHASED removal over the coming seasons citywide.
-Removal of the City's seven dead ash trees will commence in summer 2016 immediately.
-Removal of the City's 117 sick and dying ash trees will be phased over the 2016 and future seasons.
+View a listing of vulnerable ash trees scheduled for PHASED removal citywide.
+Removal of the City's seven dead ash trees commenced in summer 2016.
+A phased removal of the City's 117 sick and dying ash trees is ongoing.

 Why Do City Trees Get Sick?

 There are many reasons that tree health can deteriorate in high-stress urban environments.
 These factors apply to all tree species as well as the ash tree and are among the factors that have contributed to the poor condition of the ~117 ash trees proposed for preventive removal/replacement:

 - Inadequate oxygen or water intake due to compacted soils and impervious surfaces